2DGD-F0TH/2DGD_F0TH/README.md

 Branches
 --------

-The `master` branch is automatically compiled into PDF format by the Gitlab CI/CD system and is usually pretty much final (its contents will be expanded but probably not modified), while the `develop` branch is more up-to-date but its content is subject to change.
+The `master` branch is usually pretty much final (its contents will be expanded but probably not modified), while the `develop` branch is more up-to-date but its content is subject to change.

 License
 --------